stevencombs/retrocombs.github.io/_posts/2019/2019-06-02-set-up-ender3.md

   - setup
 ---

-In [my last post](https://www.stevencombs.com/3dprinting/2019/05/29/assemble-creality-ender3.html) I journaled my experience assembling my new [Creality Ender-3 3D printer](https://www.amazon.com/gp/product/B07H9T3H57/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=sl1&tag=stevenccom-20&linkId=d9740afb59e8b51c16c9252eb48c07ba&language=en_US).
-As I mentioned in that post, I have never created a 3D print and have no idea what to do first.
+In [my last post](https://www.stevencombs.com/3dprinting/2019/05/29/assemble-creality-ender3.html) I journaldocumented my experience assembling my new [Creality Ender-3 3D printer](https://www.amazon.com/gp/product/B07H9T3H57/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=sl1&tag=stevenccom-20&linkId=d9740afb59e8b51c16c9252eb48c07ba&language=en_US).
+As I mentioned in that post, I have no experience with 3D printer and have no idea what to do first.
 Luckily, a [video from 3D Printing Canada](https://youtu.be/N9aWBjbj3Ag) was just what the doctor ordered.

 > **NOTE:** This post is part of a [series on 3D Printers](https://www.stevencombs.com/3dprinting).
 More posts to come.